Axos Financial (NYSE:AX) Cut to Sell at StockNews.com

-StockNews.com cut shares of Axos Financial (NYSE:AX – Free Report) from a hold rating to a sell rating in a research note issued to investors on Monday.
+StockNews.com lowered shares of Axos Financial (NYSE:AX – Free Report) from a hold rating to a sell rating in a research note published on Tuesday morning.

-Several other analysts have also recently commented on AX.
-Keefe, Bruyette & Woods decreased their price target on shares of Axos Financial from $62.00 to $58.00 and set an outperform rating for the company in a report on Thursday, April 6th.
-Piper Sandler lifted their price target on shares of Axos Financial from $43.00 to $48.00 in a research report on Friday, April 28th.
-Finally, Raymond James boosted their target price on shares of Axos Financial from $44.00 to $47.00 in a research report on Monday, May 1st.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of Hold and a consensus target price of $49.67.
+A number of other research analysts have also issued reports on the company.
+Piper Sandler boosted their price target on Axos Financial from $43.00 to $48.00 in a research report on Friday, April 28th.
+Keefe, Bruyette & Woods cut their price objective on Axos Financial from $62.00 to $58.00 and set an outperform rating for the company in a report on Thursday, April 6th.
+Finally, Raymond James upped their price objective on Axos Financial from $44.00 to $47.00 in a report on Monday, May 1st.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of $49.67.

 Insider Activity

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Moisand Fitzgerald Tamayo LLC bought a new stake in Axos Financial during the 1st quarter worth approximately $25,000.
-State of Wyoming boosted its holdings in shares of Axos Financial by 50.0% in the 4th quarter.
-State of Wyoming now owns 1,131 shares of the company’s stock valued at $43,000 after buying an additional 377 shares during the last quarter.
-Quarry LP boosted its holdings in shares of Axos Financial by 51.6% in the 1st quarter.
-Quarry LP now owns 1,252 shares of the company’s stock valued at $46,000 after buying an additional 426 shares during the last quarter.
-Tobam boosted its holdings in shares of Axos Financial by 362.4% in the 1st quarter.
-Tobam now owns 1,845 shares of the company’s stock valued at $68,000 after buying an additional 1,446 shares during the last quarter.
-Finally, National Bank of Canada FI boosted its position in Axos Financial by 140.0% during the fourth quarter.
-National Bank of Canada FI now owns 2,203 shares of the company’s stock worth $84,000 after purchasing an additional 1,285 shares during the period.
-78.42% of the stock is owned by institutional investors.
+Several large investors have recently bought and sold shares of AX.
+Norges Bank acquired a new position in Axos Financial during the fourth quarter valued at $20,955,000.
+State Street Corp increased its position in Axos Financial by 22.2% in the 1st quarter.
+State Street Corp now owns 2,670,788 shares of the company’s stock worth $98,605,000 after purchasing an additional 485,842 shares during the last quarter.
+Davis Asset Management L.P. increased its position in Axos Financial by 18.5% in the 1st quarter.
+Davis Asset Management L.P. now owns 1,200,000 shares of the company’s stock worth $44,304,000 after purchasing an additional 187,763 shares during the last quarter.
+Wasatch Advisors LP increased its position in Axos Financial by 12.9% in the 1st quarter.
+Wasatch Advisors LP now owns 1,555,867 shares of the company’s stock worth $57,443,000 after purchasing an additional 177,729 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP increased its position in Axos Financial by 7.6% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 2,466,974 shares of the company’s stock worth $91,081,000 after purchasing an additional 173,836 shares during the last quarter.
+78.42% of the stock is owned by institutional investors and hedge funds.

 Axos Financial Company Profile